mozilla/mozjpeg/BUILDING.md

     make dmg

 Create Mac package/disk image.
-This requires pkgbuild and productbuild, which are installed by default on OS X 10.7 and later.
+This requires pkgbuild and productbuild, which are installed by default on OS X/macOS 10.7 and later.

 In order to create a Mac package/disk image that contains universal x86-64/Arm binaries, set the following CMake variable: